mvolkmann/blog/src/meteor.md

 TODO: Document the Meteor API for sending email.

-### Meteor Packages

-Meteor can use packages from npm and from its own package repository called "Atmosphere".
-Atmosphere contains packages that are specific to Meteor.

-To see the available packages in Atmosphere, browse {% aTargetBlank 'https://atmospherejs.com/', 'atmosphere.com' %}.
-Packages without an author prefix followed by a colon are official Meteor packages.

-This page lists trending, recent, and most used packages.

-To install a package from Atmosphere in your current Meteor project, enter `meteor add {package-name}`.
-This writes information about the installed packages to `.meteor/packages` to track dependencies similar to how npm uses the `package-lock.json` file.
-It also installs any CSS and JS files in the app and does a "hot code push" so the effect is seen immediately, unlike installing npm packages.

-There are five types of packages:

-1. `meteor-base`: This is a specific package that contains core components.
-2. first-party packages: These are bundled with Meteor.
-   Some are included by default, but can be removed.
-   Others are not, but can be added.
-3. local-packages: These are specific to your app and reside in the `packages` directory.
-4. Atmosphere packages: These follow the `author:package` naming convention and are listed in the file `.meteor/packages`.
-5. npm packages: These are listed as dependencies in `package.json`.

-Popular Atmosphere packages include:

-- accounts-password - "login service that enables secure password-based login"
-- accounts-ui - "turn-key user interface for Meteor Accounts" using Blaze
-- meteor-base - "default set of packages that almost every app will have"
-- mongo - "adaptor for using MongoDB and Minimongo over DDP"
-- rdb:svelte-meteor-data - "reactively track Meteor data inside Svelte components"
-- react-meteor-data - "React hook for reactively tracking Meteor data"
-- static-html - "define static page content in .html files"; alternative to Blaze
-- svelte:compiler - compiles `.svelte` files to JavaScript
-- svelte:blaze-integration - "render Blaze templates
-  inside your Svelte components and vice versa";
-  useful when using the account-ui package in a Svelte app
-- tracker - "dependency tracker to allow reactive callbacks"
-- typescript - "compiler plugin that compiles TypeScript and ECMAScript in .ts and .tsx files"

 ### ESLint

 The steps to install and configure the ESLint linting tool